-Always wear safety goggles or safety glasses with side shields during power tool operation or when blowing dust.
+Always wear safety goggles or safety glasses with side shields that complies with ANSI Z87.1 during power tool operation or when blowing dust.
 If operation is dusty, also wear a dust mask.

 GENERAL MAINTENANCE

 Avoid using solvents when cleaning plastic parts.
 Most plastics are susceptible to damage from various types of commercial solvents.
 Use a clean cloth to remove dirt, dust, lubricant, grease, etc.